 In time there will be plenty of other options available so we’ll keep this list updated as more cards begin to roll out.
 However, with a prospect like this, we can’t fight the urge to get an early jump on things!
 Side note: seeing as how early it is, not many of the following cards have made the journey back from Beckett or PSA.
 Therefore all values assume the cards are in brand new condition without a professional grade.
 Let’s get started!

 Let’s start with THE early Zac Veen rookie card to own.
 You’ll see many different refractor options, and of course, autographed cards are available.
 If you’re looking for something on the low end grab a base card with an autograph or something like a non-auto Blue Foil refractor for a hundred bucks or so.
 Moderate investors should consider autographed versions of the Black or Gold refractors for around that $500 price point.
 Meanwhile, those who are really looking to break the bank can spend a couple of grand pretty quick by honing in on the autographed Orange refractors.

-2020 Panini Prizm Draft Picks (Buy on eBay)
+2020 Panini Prizm Draft Picks (Check Price)

 A set better know for its basketball cards, Panini Prizm draft picks is one of the first sets offering cards featuring Zac Veen.
 The card above is the Color Blast insert that currently holds a value of somewhere around $200.
 Looking for something more traditional?
 Go for a Prizm variation of the base card.
 Even the rare auto Gold Prizm (print run of just 10) is available for only around $100.

 2020 Leaf Ultimate Draft (Check Price)

 The card shown above is the autographed Gold Spectrum parallel that’ll only cost you around $50.
 Overall, this set is great for casual investors who aren’t looking to part with too much of the ole’ bankroll.
 In addition to the Gold, the even rarer Red Spectrum auto (print run of 5) is also available for around $50.